See also : Sport Sport II Origins of sports Olympic Games Babe Ruth Basketball Autograph

 In 1857 the President of the Knickerbockers is Doc Adams who had been a player in the 1846 pioneering game.
 The three documents are the first autograph draft written by Adams in 1856 (the last page is missing), an iteration annotated by him before the congress and the final laws submitted to Congress and approved.

-These documents are grouped as the lot 1 in the online auction organized by SCP Auctions with bidding close out on April 23.
-I invite you to watch the video shared by the auction house.
+These documents were sold together as lot 1 for $ 3.26M by SCP on April 23, 2016.
+Please watch the video shared by the auction house.

 We are record setters here at SCP #Auctions.
 Remember when we sold The Laws of Baseball for over $3,000,000?
 We’d love to help you with your #sports #memorabilia in our Summer Premier Auction.
 Send in your #consignments before it’s too late. pic.twitter.com/jVT7YCG3vh— SCP Auctions (@SCPAuctions) July 7, 2019